carboxylman/stackdb/doc/user-guide.md

 Examples and Demos
 ------------------

-Before you begin writing StackDB programs yourself, you'll want to get something working first.
-Besides, some StackDB tools may be generally useful to you.
-This section provides some quick examples of using some of StackDB's tools so you quickly use its core functionality.
+Before you begin writing Stackdb programs yourself, you'll want to get something working first.
+Besides, some Stackdb tools may be generally useful to you.
+This section provides some quick examples of using some of Stackdb's tools so you quickly use its core functionality.
 When you start building your own tools, these may provide helpful insights.

 ### Preparing Your System ###

-If you want to run any of the Xen or QEMU/KVM demos, please make sure you've built StackDB with the required support, and have installed Xen and/or QEMU.
+If you want to run any of the Xen or QEMU/KVM demos, please make sure you've built Stackdb with the required support, and have installed Xen and/or QEMU.
 Furthermore, please download the (large) tarball at
 <http://www.flux.utah.edu/software/stackdb/downloads/centos5.5-x86_64.tar.gz>
 (about 275MB, currently).
 Create a directory on your machine, and